AllenNeuralDynamics/aind-exaspim-neuron-segmentation/README.md

 ## Usage

-Here is a simple example of how to segment a 3D image.
+Here’s a basic example of running segmentation and skeletonization on a 3D image.

 ```python